speedking456/tailscale-ps1/README.md

 ### Usage
 1. Open powershell as an administrator
-2. Run `Set-ExecutionPolicy Bypass`
+3. Run `Set-ExecutionPolicy Bypass`
+4. Approve the change by pressing A
-3. Run `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/speedking456/tailscale-ps1/main/install_tailscale.ps1'))`
+5. Run `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/speedking456/tailscale-ps1/main/install_tailscale.ps1'))`
+6. Go through the installer
-4. Paste in your Tailscale auth key
+7. Paste in your Tailscale auth key
-5. (Optional) run `Set-ExecutionPolicy Default` to reset the execution policy on your machine.
+8. (Optional) run `Set-ExecutionPolicy Default` to reset the execution policy on your machine.